AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 What is an AI answering service for dental offices?
 An AI answering service is a voice and text-based system that answers inbound calls and messages from patients automatically.
 It books appointments, answers common questions, handles after-hours calls, and runs recall outreach without requiring a human to be present.
 Modern dental AI systems integrate with practice management software like Dentrix, Eaglesoft, and Open Dental.

 How much does an AI answering service cost for a dental office?
-General AI answering tools cost $50-$200/month.
-Dental-specific platforms like Weave or RevenueWell cost $300-$700/month and include deeper integrations with your practice management software.
-For most practices, the tool pays for itself after 1-2 captured new patient appointments per month.
+General AI answering tools cost $50 to $200 per month.
+Dental-specific platforms like Weave or RevenueWell cost $300 to $700 per month and include deeper integrations with practice management software.
+For most practices, the tool pays for itself after one or two captured new patient appointments per month.

 Will patients know they are talking to an AI?
-Most dental AI systems identify themselves as virtual assistants. ("Hi, I'm the virtual assistant for [Practice Name].
-How can I help you today?")
-Patients are increasingly comfortable with this, especially for routine tasks like booking or confirming appointments.
-For clinical or sensitive conversations, the AI should transfer to a human.
+Most dental AI systems identify themselves as virtual assistants.
+Patients are increasingly comfortable with this for routine tasks like booking or confirming appointments.
+For clinical or sensitive conversations, the AI transfers to a human immediately.

 Can an AI answering service book appointments directly into Dentrix or Eaglesoft?
 Yes, but only with tools that have native integrations.
 Weave, RevenueWell, and Dental Intelligence connect directly to major practice management systems.
-General AI receptionist tools require a workaround (synced calendar or form-based intake) unless you build a custom integration.
+General AI receptionist tools require a workaround such as a synced calendar or form-based intake unless you build a custom integration.

 Does AI work for dental patient recall?
 Yes, and this is often where dental practices see the biggest return.
-AI can run automated outreach to patients overdue for cleanings, handle scheduling from within that outreach, and personalize messages by patient history.
+AI runs automated outreach to patients overdue for cleanings, handles scheduling from within that outreach, and personalizes messages by patient history.
 It is significantly more effective than manual recall calling from a printed list.
 Use the Dental Recall Calculator to estimate your recall revenue opportunity.

 The Bottom Line